 A Public Adjuster Works Exclusively for the Policyholder

-A public adjuster’s goal is to help the policyholder with the intricacies involved in the claims process.
+A public adjuster’s goal is to help the policyholder with the intricacies involved in the insurance claim process.
 For many policyholders, this is their first major claim.
 A lot of money is at stake.
 A public adjuster, or private insurance adjuster, ensures you’re getting the exact amount of compensation you’re owed based on the terms of your insurance policy.

 If you need help managing your claim, or if you believe your insurance company’s offer is inadequate, then you may wish to hire a public adjuster.
 Once you hire your own private insurance adjuster, that professional will begin negotiating with your insurance company or the independent adjuster hired by that insurance company.
 You can get in touch with a qualified public adjuster for a free consultation about your claim here.

 Public adjusters might work on their own.
 Or, they might work as part of a larger firm of public insurance adjusters.